-The UWSOP will be internationally preeminent in research, education, outreach and practice, and train the next generation of pharmacists, scientists, educators and leaders in an inclusive, collaborative, and welcoming environment.
+The University of Wisconsin–Madison School of Pharmacy will be internationally preeminent in research, education, outreach, and practice, and train the next generation of pharmacists, scientists, and educators in an inclusive, collaborative, and welcoming environment.

-The mission of the UWSOP is to educate, train, and promote life-long learning opportunities for students, pharmacists and scientists, while creating, disseminating and applying new knowledge based on research and practice in the biomedical, pharmaceutical, social and clinical sciences to improve health.
+The mission of the University of Wisconsin–Madison School of Pharmacy is to educate, train, and promote life-long learning opportunities for students, pharmacists, and scientists, while creating, disseminating, and applying new knowledge based on research and practice in the biomedical, pharmaceutical, social, and clinical sciences to improve health and health equity.

 Pioneering minds at the heart of healthcare

 Position the School to drive advancements in knowledge and innovation that improve health and health equity.

 - Increase the scale and scope of our resources to support research and education initiatives.

 - Develop a system to continuously identify investigator research needs, including space, staff, and infrastructure, by 2023.